 Establish a nurturing environment of mutual trust with your team by creating communication channels where everyone can share openly and honestly.
 And nurture your relationships with your virtual assistant or team by communicating beyond the needs of the business.
 Spend time getting to know one another, as you would in a brick-and-mortar environment.
 You may even want to slate some “social time” on your calendar from time to time.
 When you build a strong relationship with your team and communicate frequently, team members are more likely to share and contribute, which builds trust and cultivates creativity and innovation.

 Other behaviors that cultivate trust and open communication include discussing business values (e.g., respect, reliability, and honesty), listening to one another, and focusing on consistency in communication.
 Also, make sure your task management tools are transparent so that everyone can see who is working on what.
 Even better, acknowledge everyone’s contributions to the business routinely during weekly and monthly meetings.

 Don’t let the virtual environment prevent you and your team from having a clear company culture – create one.
-For more ideas about team activities and building a culture of trust, visit The Virtual Hub’s resources page for downloadable PDF guides.

 Not Being Clear About Who Does What and by When